Name: Kim Baccellia

 My hands shook like leaves during a sudden wind storm.
 It hadn’t been foolish to

 keep the encrypted image overnight, it was suicidal.
 But I had to see it one more time.

-Guilt nudged the back of my mind, reminding me how stupid I was to push my own standing within our community.
+Guilt niggled at the back of my mind, reminding me how stupid I was to push my own standing within our community.
+But the need for one moment of release gripped me and refused to let go.
 I reminded myself I just needed to be careful.
 Yes.
 I could do this and it looked like time might be on my side.

 My leg couldn’t stop bouncing with pent-up nervous energy.
 I wet my lips, waiting for the perfect moment.

 I swiped my hand over my monitor, settling back in my chair.
 The key to this was to act normal and not show how I really felt inside.
 I had a lot of practice with this every since Papi had ‘disappeared’.

 The steel backing pressed into my lower back, but I pushed the uncomfortable feeling aside.
 A hologram circled around my space, seeming to box me in for my own custom performance.
 The virtual reality image erased the dullness of the classroom with a magical computerized paint brush, painting everything with bright colors.
 I closed my eyes for a brief second, savoring the flood of emotions that swirled within me.
 I felt as if a leaded weight had been severed from me, releasing my bruised soul into the heavens.
 No longer did I blend in with the uniformed oneness which consisted of everything down to the same pair of boots we wore.
 No, this my own silent way of defiance.

 Jewel-like plumage darted in and out of a group of hibiscus flowers.
 The vivid coral, pink, lavender, and red petals brightened not only the space in front of me but my whole being.
 I reached out, stroking the velvet softness of a flower petal.
 A whiff of sweetness tickled my nose.
 I wanted, no I craved more.